drefts/A3CHyperOptim/README.md

 You can find an example in `models/mnist_cnn.py`

 `environment.py` defines a gym environment that training a abstractmodel.
+It contains state, action, reward logic.

 `hyperparameter.py` defines the general hyperparameter space.